zstoebs/Daily-Coding-Problem/December 2019/README.md

 - 12/25/2019: Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.

+- 12/28/2019: Given a string with repeated characters, rearrange the string so that no two adjacent characters are the same.
+If this is not possible, return None.